 Head Coach Andrew is providing a limited number of one-to-one open water swim coaching sessions on Thursday’s and Friday’s in July.
 These exclusive sessions are priced at £85.00 and include use of a wetsuit too.
 Visit our open water swim coaching page for further information.

-Returning from Lockdown – 12 June 2020 – email to all clients with valid credits on 21 March being sent out on 12 June and 15 June:
+Returning from Lockdown – 12 June 2020 – email to all clients with valid credits on 21 March being sent out on 12 June:

 Dear Client of Turner Swim,

 Please accept our apologies for sending a general email, but we wanted to communicate with all our clients with regard to any outstanding Credits that you may have had on the 21st March when the pools were shut.

 As you may recall, what we did at that time was to automatically extend credits for free during the UK Government’s forced closure.
 For example, a 4 month closure gives a free 4 month extension of credits.
 You may also recall from our terms and conditions that we do not offer refunds.